 The nest of an American Golden Plover is a shallow scrape on the ground in the tundra, lined with mosses and other bits of vegetation.
 Three or four eggs are laid, tightly placed in a circle in the nest to aid retention of warmth.
 Males incubate the eggs during the day, while females incubate them at night.
 The young hatch after about 4 weeks.

-Click to access an interactive eBird map of American Golden Plover sightings
+Click to access an interactive eBird map of American Golden Plover sightings.

-1Click here to hear the alarm calls of an American Golden Plover
+- Click here to hear the song an American Golden Plover

-3Click here to hear the interaction calls of three American Golden Plover on their breeding grounds
+- Click here to hear the alarm call of an American Golden Plover

 A long-distance migrant, summering in the Arctic Tundra, and wintering in South America.
 American Golden Plovers could be seen in either spring or fall migration in South Dakota, but they are generally more common in the spring.